yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 Let's use the MFAssignCHO function.
 On the input, we will need the output of IsoFiltR function, a dataframe of monoisotopic masses, and also (optionally) the dataframe containing isotopic masses.
 Furthermore, we select in which ion mode we measured the data (positive or negative) and we set the signal-to-noise threshold - based on the noise estimate we obtained from the KMDNoise or HistNoise functions multiplied by the multiplier.
 Finally, based on the acquisition range, we set the lowMW and highMW, and also the allowed ppm error.
 Other parameters we can leave in default settings.

-Because with the increasing numberer of possible elements and increasing molecular weight, also the number of chemically reasonable MF increases, there are two dataframes, `Ambiguous` and `Unambigous` provided.
+On the output, there are two dataframes, `Ambiguous` and `Unambigous` provided.

 > <hands-on-title> Preliminary MF assignment with MFAssignCHO </hands-on-title>
 >